 In 2012, CGOC Summit reported that typically 1% of corporate information was on litigation hold, 5% was classified as a record, and 25% had current business value.
 This means, on average, 69% of the information in most companies has no business, legal, or regulatory value and should therefore be a focus of defensible disposition.

-Controlling ROT with defensible disposition strategies should become a standard process for all organizations.
-An effective information management program should leverage both management and ongoing disposition initiatives to reduce ROT and improve operational efficiency, higher employee productivity, and greater corporate profitability.
+Managing ROT records with defensible disposition strategies should become a standard process for all organizations.
+At its most basic, an effective information management program should leverage both management and ongoing disposition initiatives to reduce ROT and data overload, improve operational efficiency, boost employee productivity, and increase corporate profitability.

 Digital transformation and transition to the cloud is the perfect time to undertake a defensible disposition process.
 As organziations continue to move away from their on-premises data centers and make the jump to 100% cloud computing, the question all organizations will face is what to do with their existing on-premises data stores – leave in place until the aging data expires or move it to the cloud.